-We are pleased to comply with the SEC rules that allow companies to distribute their proxy materials over the Internet under the "notice and access" approach.
-As a result, we are sending our stockholders and beneficial owners of our common stock a copy of the Notice of Availability instead of paper copies of this proxy statement, our proxy card, and our 2020 Annual Report.
-We will send the Notice of Availability on or about May 18, 2021.
-Detailed instructions on how to access these materials via the Internet may be found in the Notice of Availability.
-This proxy statement and our 2020 Annual Report are available for viewing, printing and downloading on the Internet at www.proxydocs.com/IMRA.
+We are pleased to comply with the SEC rules that allow companies to distribute their proxy materials online under the "notice and access" approach.
+As a result, we are sending our stockholders and beneficial owners of our common stock a copy of the Notice of Availability instead of paper copies of this proxy statement, our proxy card, and our 2021 Annual Report.
+We will send the Notice of Availability on or about April 21, 2022.
+Detailed instructions on how to access these materials online may be found in the Notice of Availability.
+This proxy statement and our 2021 Annual Report are available for viewing, printing and downloading online at www.proxydocs.com/IMRA.